Xinyi Liu

 Xinyi Liu is an archaeologist of food and environment who studies plant domestication, agricultural origins, and prehistoric food globalization.

-SELECTED PUBLICATIONS (see CV for the full list and google scholar)
+SELECTED PUBLICATIONS (full list in google scholar)

-Zhang, Z., H. Lu, S. Wangdue, X. Chen, L. Tang, H. Xu, J. Song, P. Vaiglova and X. Liu, In press.
-Sequential isotope analyses of enamel bioapatite on the Tibetan Plateau reveal sheep and goat provisioning at high elevation environment, 3000-2200 BP.
-Antiquity.
+Zhang, Z., H. Lu, S. Wangdue, X. Chen, L. Tang, H. Xu, J. Song, P. Vaiglova and X. Liu, 2024, Sequential isotope analyses of enamel bioapatite on the Tibetan Plateau reveal sheep and goat provisioning at high elevation environment, 3000-2200 BP.
+Antiquity, 98 (401), 1219-1235.
+Abstract

-Liu, X. and M. K. Jones, 2024.
-Needs for a conceptual bridge between biological domestication and early food globalization.
+Liu, X. and M. K. Jones, 2024, Needs for a conceptual bridge between biological domestication and early food globalization.
 Proceedings of the National Academy of Sciences of the USA, 121 (16), e2219055121.
 Abstract

 Chen, N. Z. Zhang, J. Hou, J. Chen, X. Gao, L. Tang, S. Wangdue, X. Zhang, M-H. S. Sinding, X. Liu, J. Han, H. Lü, C. Lei, F. Marshall and X. Liu, 2023.
 Evidence for early domestic yak, taurine cattle, and their hybrids on the Tibetan Plateau.
 Science Advances, 9, eadi6857.
 Open access article